FatimaMalik2025/cyclistic-bike-analysis/README.md

 - **member_casual**: Membership status of rider

 ## Methadology
 The 12 months of data were derived from monthly CSV files, which were imported to Power Query.
-The files were merged into a single data set, once the initial transformation of organization was conducted by Power Query.
-While Power Query aided in the alignment and initial organization of Power Query there were still some discrepencies, as well as further preperation required to set up for the analysis.
+The files were merged into a single dataset once the initial transformation of the organization was conducted using Power Query.
+While Power Query aided in the alignment and initial organization of data, there were still some discrepancies, as well as further preparation required to set up for the analysis.
 These steps consisted of the following:

 - Removing the start_station_name, end_station_name, start_station_id, and end_station_id columns, there were many null values, and it served no purpose in what was intended with the data
-- Scanned through the filter to remove outliers ex. in the membership column, the only acceptable option is casual or member
+- Scanned through the filter to remove outliers, ex. in the membership column, the only acceptable option is casual or member
 - Removed any duplicate rows as well as blank rows
 - Calculated the total duration of each ride by subtracting end_at from started_at
   - Coverted the duration value into total minutes
-  - Then, using conditional formatting, created bins of time frames ex. less than 10 min to enhance readability during analysis
+  - Then, using conditional formatting, created bins of time frames, ex. less than 10 min to enhance readability during analysis
 - Extracted the day and month from the started_at column
 - From the started_at column, created a column with the time, including just the hour of the day the trip started
-  - Using conditional formatting created bins ex. afternoon, so it is easier to understand than 15
+  - Using conditional formatting created bins, ex. afternoon, so it is easier to understand than 15

 ## Analysis
 During the analysis process, the primary tool used was pivot tables.
 By using pivot tables, over 1 million rows of data were efficiently organized into actionable insights.